 For example, imagine an e-commerce application.
 That application might have a microservice that manages customer profile information.
 The application has another microservice that handles purchases.
 When the principle that every microservice carries its own data is in force, it's quite possible that the purchases microservice might have data that is redundant with the customer profile microservice.
 Such data redundancy goes against the grain of developers who embrace the DRY principle (Don't Repeat Yourself).

-On the other hand, developers who embrace the carry-their-own data principle understand the benefits and have adjusted accordingly.
+On the other hand, developers who embrace the carry-its-own-data principle understand the benefits and have adjusted accordingly.
 When a microservice carries its own data, any strange behavior is confined within the microservice.

 When microservices try to share data, one microservice can make a change that causes a side effect in another microservice.
 This is fundamentally a bad way of doing business.

 One of the key benefits of a microservice carrying its own data is that it enforces all of the other principles.
-This is particularly important when it comes to the final principle: That a microservice is ephemeral.
+This is particularly important when it comes to the final principle.

-The principle that a microservice is ephemeral means that it can be created, destroyed, and replenished on demand on a given target easily, quickly, and with no side effects.
-The standard operating expectation is that microservices come and go all the time, sometimes due to system failure and sometimes due to scaling demands.
+The principle that a microservice is ephemeral means that it can be created, destroyed, and replenished on-demand on a target easily, quickly, and with no side effects.
+The standard operating expectation is that microservices come and go all the time; sometimes due to system failure or scaling demands.